AlbinHall/MusicQuiz/README.md

 ### Manually Tested
 The site has been manually tested by me during the building of the site and also the final version

+- Steps of manual testing
+    - test validation of whitespace in the username
+    - displaying the correct answers
+    - displaying the incorrect answers
+    - score count only adds score when the user gets the answer correct
+    - The home button resets the site/app
+    - the final page is displaying correctly

 ### bugs
 - Bug that makes the color changing of the buttons not disappear
 - score not working correctly